Large-Momentum Effective Theory: Large-Momentum Effective Theory

 Another example of Euclidean operators for PDFs is the current-current correlators in a pure space separation,

 where $J^\mu$ is, for example, an electromagnetic current.
-This type of correlator was first considered in Refs. \cite{Braun:2007wv,Bali:2017gfr} for calculating pion DA, and recently has been suggested to apply to PDFs with generalized bilocal ``current''~\cite{Ma:2017pxb}.
-At $z^2\ll \Lambda^{-2}_{\rm QCD}$, there is an operator product expansion (OPE),

-where $C_k(z^2,\alpha_s)$ are the coefficient functions, $O$'s are the leading-twist operators such as in Eqs. (\ref{eq:t2opq}) and (\ref{eq:t2opg}), and the remainder is higher-order terms of ${\cal O}(z^2\Lambda_{\rm QCD}^2)$.
-Taking the matrix element in the proton state,

-where $a_k$ is the twist-two matrix elements defined in Eq. (\ref{eq:t2mom}).
-To get all $a_k$, one needs to invert the above relation, which is only possible if the matrix element at all $\lambda=zP^z$ is known.
-Since $z$ is restricted to {be much smaller than $1/\Lambda_{\rm QCD}$}, large momentum $P=\lambda/z$ is necessary to reconstruct the PDFs.
-In this sense, $O(z)$ falls into the same universality class as the operators in Eqs. (\ref{eq:eucbi1}) and (\ref{eq:eucbi2}).
-Instead of using light quarks as the intermediate propagator in $O(z)$, one can have a number of other choices including scalars~\cite{Aglietti:1998ur,Abada:2001if} and heavy-quarks~\cite{Detmold:2005gg}.
-One can also work with quark bilinear operators in any physical gauge which become the light-cone one in the large momentum limit~\cite{Gupta:1993vp}.
+This type of correlator was first considered in~\cite{Braun:2007wv,Bali:2017gfr} for calculating pion DA, and recently has been suggested to calculate PDFs with generalized bilocal ``currents''~\cite{Ma:2017pxb}.
+When the matrix elements are calculated in the large-momentum states, $O(z)$ falls into the same universality class as the operators in Eqs. (\ref{eq:eucbi1}) and (\ref{eq:eucbi2}).
+Instead of using light quarks as the intermediate propagator in $O(z)$, one can have a number of other choices for LaMET applications, including scalars~\cite{Aglietti:1998ur,Abada:2001if} and heavy-quarks~\cite{Detmold:2005gg}.
+One can also similarly work with quark bilinear operators in any physical gauge which become the light-front one in the large momentum limit~\cite{Gupta:1993vp}.

-Another important example is the gluon helicity contribution to the spin of the proton, as we will discuss in detail in \sec{spin}.
+Another important example of universality class is the gluon helicity contribution to the spin of the proton, as we will discuss in detail in \sec{spin}.
 The gluon spin operator $\vec{E}\times \vec{A}$ is gauge-dependent.
-However, in physical gauges where the transverse degrees of freedom are dynamical, its matrix element in the LF limit is the same.
+However, in physical gauges where the transverse degrees of freedom are dynamical, its matrix element is the same in the large-momentum limit.
 Therefore, one can potentially choose different gauges to perform calculations at finite momentum on lattice, such as Coulomb gauge $\vec{\nabla}\cdot \vec{A}=0$, axial gauge $A^z=0$ or temporal gauge $A^0=0$.
 Different gauge choices will have different UV properties ($\ln P$) and hence different matching conditions.
 However, the IR part of the matrix element is the same~\cite{Hatta:2013gta}.